dead-null/idascope/README.md

 # IDAScope

-IDAScope is a Neovim plugin that integrates IDA Pro with Telescope, allowing efficient exploration and analysis of functions within IDA Pro directly from Neovim.
+IDAScope is a Neovim plugin that integrates IDA Pro with Telescope, allowing efficient exploration and analysis of functions within IDA Pro directly from Neovim (btw).

 ## Features